 Write in a Friendly, Professional Tone.
 LinkedIn is moving from being proper and serious (“all business”) to being more friendly and personable.
 After all, it is a networking platform and networking is all about relationships.

-Write in a Friendly, Professional” Tone.
-Maz from Aughdem Recruitment shared that he has seen a movement from LinkedIn being “proper and serious” to being more friendly and professional.
-You can write your entire profile and experience in the first person voice.
+Maz from Aughdem Recruitment recommends that you write your profile and experience in the first-person.
 Share your motivations, story, and your why!
 Let your personality come out.
 People want to hire people they like.

 In interacting on LinkedIn, be approachable and helpful.
 Share information that will be useful to your network.
 You can share pictures or personal stories if they are relevant to your network.
 For me, the posts that have had the most engagement have been personal stories and pictures related to my career.